May 24, 2022

 As technology advances, video security is becoming more prevalent in the modern workplace.
 Business owners and organizations worldwide increasingly utilize video surveillance to help protect their assets and employees.
+An increasing trend is installing security cameras, which enhances safety and protects both assets and employees by deterring crime, reducing internal theft, and potentially lowering insurance premiums.

 For an organization looking to implement video security, or currently using security cameras, understanding the basic surveillance laws is critical to help protect you and your employees.